ailouislu/books-springboot-react/README.md

 ## Getting startedMaking requests to the backend API

-For convenience, we have a live API server running at http://booksapi.nzlouis.com/doc.html for the application to make requests against.
+For convenience, there is a live API server running at http://booksapi.nzlouis.com/doc.html for the application to make requests against.
 You can view the API spec here which contains all routes & responses for the server.

 The source code for the frontend can be found in the main books-react-bootstrap repo.